CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+Problem-solving skills, knowing how to breakdown the problems and tackle one thing at a time.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+I should read the challenge carefully in order to understand what I am trying to do.
+A challenge should be breakdown into pieces and I should write useful comments to avoid problems and save times.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+If I get stuck, initially I should try to understand the problem I am solving.
+Read out line by line and apply Rubber Duck Method.
+I will type my problems into Google search and look for my answers in the forums or good resources.
+And then try to approach the problems one thing at a time.
+Check syntax and use debugger.